tebopa30/coredo/SECURITY.md

 If you discover a security vulnerability in **coredo_app**:

 - **Do not open a public issue.**
-- Please report privately via email: **tebopa30@gmail.com**
+- Please use GitHub's **Private Vulnerability Reporting** feature available under the "Security" tab of this repository.
-- Include the following details:
+- Include:
   - Steps to reproduce
   - Affected platform (iOS / Android)
   - Flutter/Dart version used